canonical/kafka-operator/docs/tutorial/t-enable-encryption.md

 juju remove-relation zookeeper self-signed-certificates
 ```

-The Charmed Kafka application is not using TLS anymore.
+The Charmed Apache Kafka application is not using TLS anymore.